MileHacker Logo

 • Purchase authentic local products.

-• Engage respectfully with the local population.
+• Engage respectfully with people who live there.

 • Learn about local traditions and festivals.